aeternity/AEXs/AEXS/aex-5.md

 3. If, SDK needs the wallet to sign the transaction it asks the wallet
 4. Wallet signs and returns the signed transaction.

-### Proposed process with inter-wallet link and communication
+### Proposed process with inter-wallet communication

 1. SDK connects with a wallet
 2. Wallet returns it's personal address and other account address it may help the SDK in getting signature for.